uptonking/note4yaoo/lib-db-app-community-local-first-offlineable.md

 - 🤔 Are you able to elaborate on why you chose EAV over using something like the json1 extension of SQLite?
 - It was built on a single table that held the entity-attribute-value tuple along with some additional metadata like type information, whether or not the attribute was a pointer to another entity, and the cardinality of that relationship (one or many).
-  - Relationships were walked via self joins and the eav columns were all indexed.
+  - **Relationships were walked via self joins and the eav columns were all indexed**.
 - This sounds very similar to what we’re doing and we are in the process of migrating most of the EAV models (other than the relationships) to a json1 column (Which I’d argue is still EAV just in document format).
 Keeping the relationship foreign keys outside of the json allows the database itself to enforce referential integrity.
   - The **difficulty with having all attributes be EAV** becomes apparent when having to do multiple joins to fetch a single record type (what would be a “table” traditionally).
   - Although this is manageable, the **bigger difficulty** I’ve found is synchronizing deletions of records, especially if deletions/insertions are done in bulk.